rafal-szypulka/b2m-nodejs-v2/docs/monitoring-instrumentation.md

-## What to instrument - the RED method
+## Metrics instrumentation - the RED method

 One of the most important decisions to make when setting up web application monitoring is deciding on the type of metrics you need to collect about your app.
 The metrics you choose simplifies troubleshooting when a problem occurs and also enables you to stay on top of the stability of your services and infrastructure.

-The [RED method](https://www.weave.works/blog/the-red-method-key-metrics-for-microservices-architecture/) follows on the principles outlined in the [Four Golden Signals](https://landing.google.com/sre/book/chapters/monitoring-distributed-systems.html#xref_monitoring_golden-signals) developed by Site Reliability Engineers, which focuses on measuring things that end-users care about when using your web services.
+The [RED method](https://www.weave.works/blog/the-red-method-key-metrics-for-microservices-architecture/) follows on the principles outlined in the [Four Golden Signals](https://landing.google.com/sre/book/chapters/monitoring-distributed-systems.html#xref_monitoring_golden-signals), which focuses on measuring things that end-users care about when using your web services.
 With the RED method, three key metrics are instrumented that monitor every microservice in your architecture:

 - (Request) Rate - the number of requests, per second, your services are serving.
 - (Request) Errors - the number of failed requests per second.